xiaolong-y/obsidianRAG/README.md

 combines research and entrepreneurial workflows (SPARK and LEAP), a TypeScript plugin for Obsidian, a vector search backend, and a monitoring dashboard.
-The system is designed to run on macOS with optional Dropbox synchronisation and automation.
+The system is designed to run on macOS with optional Dropbox synchronization and automation.

 ## Features